NorthernLion/vincitSummer/README.md

 # DuckWatch

 This is a solution to preliminary assignment for Vincet Summerjob.
 Created using React and Bootstrap.
-Server is run with code given in the assignment.
 ## Install

 ```